dlzmoe/hexo-simple9/README.md

 # hexo-theme-simple99

-If the github repository download is too slow, you can use this link [install](https://pan.shuxhan.com/down.php/2f5d3d4a36f3bf335cbd5d67e0e7de61.zip).

 ## Introduction

 A simple style blog theme based on the hexo system, the theme is pale in color, and the visual effect is soft.
 It adopts a double-column card design and is fully functional.